Danielsolmn/Capitalcities/README.md

 The following **optional** features are implemented:

-- [ ] User can use the vertical orientation of the app on any device
+- [ x ] User can use the vertical orientation of the app on any device
 - [ x] User can track the question they are on and how many questions are left
 - [x ] User can see how many questions they got correct after answering all questions
 - [ x] User should be able to restart the game after they've finished answering all questions